 Silvies Ranch Golf – Reversible course direction

 Adding golf to the entertainment mix is brilliant.
 Campbell enlisted the architect Dan Hixson noted for designing the other Bandon course called Bandon Crossings and the great Wine Valley course in Washington State.
 Hixson began Silvies Ranch Golf with the notion to develop only the second reversible golf course in America.
 They reverse the course direction each day to create a different layout.
 The course has twenty-seven greens of which nine are double greens, and eighteen are one-directional greens.
 Six holes play in only one direction.
 A course with reversible holes played in different directions causes wide fairways, unique bunker locations, forced carriers and other obstacles.
 There are no water hazards.
 But Hixson makes up for that with ample bunkering.
-With many tee boxes and pin-placements on double-greens, many different courses are available.
+With many tee boxes and pin-placements on double-greens, many courses are configurable.
 They name the two eighteen-hole courses Hankins and Craddock after the Pioneer families who homesteaded the site in the early years.

 Silvies Ranch Golf includes Chief Egan, a 9-hole short Par3 course that features water on every hole.
 A most unusual addition is the seven-hole McVeigh Gauntlet course carved into a razor-back.
 A series of challenging Par3’s one of which only requires a putter, short Par4’s that require a wood and a wedge and the first Par2 we’ve seen.
 Golfers need few clubs on the McVeigh course, which is best for their goat caddies.
 Outfitted with specially designed golf bag harness, they carry six clubs, twelve balls and six cans of refreshments.
 And the goats work for peanuts, literally.